ncase/blog/src/posts/backlog.md

 As a sidenote, Klaus used to be an incel.

+Klaus also knows the other obvious danger of the CharI/O: that large corporations will use them to brainwash employees & consumers.
+So, Klaus uses the CharI/O to scan the brains of potential investors, to make sure he only works with good people.
+Alas, the intersection of "deeply good" and "rich enough to invest millions" is very very small.
+Only after years of searching, does Klaus finally find someone...

 **Garry Gomez** is someone Hazel meets through her VR-based support group, Minor-Attracted Anonymous.
 Garry is playful, friendly, has a genuine faith & love for humanity... he just happens to be a closet pedophile (who, unlike Hazel, has *never* acted on the desire).
+In fact, it's precisely *because* he's 100% a kid at heart, is why his heart's 100% on kids.

-He *also* happens to be a multi-millionaire founder of a VR game company, which is why Hazel & Klaus court him to fund the CharI/O. Because, despite its success, the CharI/O still struggles to be funded.
-Which is a dire threat to humanity, coz there's *others* who want their hands on it...
+Garry *also* happens to be a multi-millionaire founder of a VR game company, which is why Hazel & Klaus court him to fund the CharI/O's development.
+Of course, they're nervous about taking investment from a pedophile multi-millionaire.
+But if *they* don't succeed with the CharI/O, there's others who will steal or re-invent the technology, towards more dire ends...

 **Olympia Carver** is a rising politician, and self-described Moderate Fascist.
 In the year 2032, the majority of people are finally sick of the majority of people.
 Democracy's voting itself out.
 Power corrupts, and "power to the people" just corrupts the people – look how nasty we are to each other over politics.
 Meanwhile, the elites distract us with culture war stunts, while our friends die from overdose, it costs $100 a day to exist, and they still haven't fixed the fucking potholes.